duneanalytics/docs/docs/resources/sample-queries.md

 # Sample Queries

-Dune is a platform that provides tools for querying, visualizing, and analyzing data from various chains.
-However, this can be difficult for new users that are not familiar with SQL/on chain data!
-Hence this guide will help you on your journey becoming a Dune wizard.

 Refer to this [dashboard](https://dune.com/resident_wizards/sample-queries){:target="_blank"}, a collection of commonly requested queries over time, and this list will continue to grow!
 Don't find the query that you need?
 Check out the [Dune AI](https://dune.com/ai){:target="_blank"} or head down to our [Discord](https://discord.gg/dunecom).